Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 People who apply for jobs that involve driving, such as truck driver positions, will likely have to undergo checks of their driving records.

-This is because the employers might not be able to insure them, and hiring people with bad driving records to drive could expose the employers to negligent hiring liability.
+This is because the employers might not be able to insure them, and hiring people with bad driving records could expose the employers to negligent hiring liability.